Live Shipping Estimates - Available Right Now

 What items are prohibited from being transported in a container to or from Iowa?

-Prohibited items can include explosives, flammables, compressed gases, poisons, radioactive materials, certain chemicals/HAZMAT, ammunition, illegal drugs, live animals/plants, and other restricted cargo.
-Confirm with your carrier and follow federal HAZMAT rules.
+Prohibited items in shipping containers to/from Iowa include explosives, flammable materials, compressed gases, poisons, radioactive materials, biological hazards, ammunition, illegal drugs, live animals/plants, certain chemicals, household cleaners, and open alcohol containers.
+Check with your carrier and be aware of federal HAZMAT regulations and Iowa's open container laws.

 What are the access requirements for delivery?

-What trucks/trailers are used to move containers in Iowa?
+What types of trucks are used to transport containers to or from Iowa?

 How are containers loaded and unloaded in Iowa?